xster/flutter-wiki/Contributor-access.md

 The actual process (as followed by GitHub admins) is as follows:

 1. Verify the identity of the person making the request.
+1. Verify that they qualify under the terms described above.
-2. Click the "Add a member" button on [the flutter-hackers team page](https://github.com/orgs/flutter/teams/flutter-hackers/members) on GitHub.
+1. Click the "Add a member" button on [the flutter-hackers team page](https://github.com/orgs/flutter/teams/flutter-hackers/members) on GitHub.